-(C) Concurrent with, or upon, the denial or revocation of the registration of a PEO or a PEO reporting entity, and rescission of its status as a coemployer, the administrator may deny or revoke the registration, and rescind the status as a coemployer, of any PEO or PEO reporting entity that is majority owned or commonly controlled by the same entity, parent, or controlling person.
+(C) Concurrent with, or upon, the denial or revocation of the registration of an AEO, a PEO, or a PEO reporting entity, the administrator may deny or revoke the registration of any AEO, PEO, or PEO reporting entity, that is majority owned or commonly controlled by the same entity, parent, or controlling person.

-(D) A PEO may appeal a denial or revocation of status under this rule pursuant to the administrative hearing procedure set forth in Chapter 119. of the Revised Code.
+(D) An AEO or a PEO may appeal a denial or revocation of status under this rule pursuant to the administrative hearing procedure set forth in Chapter 119. of the Revised Code.

-(F) Upon revocation of the registration of a PEO, each client employer associated with that PEO shall file payroll reports and pay workers' compensation premiums directly to the administrator on its own behalf at a rate determined by the administrator based solely on the claims experience of the client employer.
+(F) Upon revocation of the registration of an AEO or a PEO, each client employer associated with that AEO or PEO will file payroll reports and pay workers' compensation premiums directly to the administrator on its own behalf at a rate determined by the administrator based solely on the claims experience of the client employer.

-(G) If pursuant to this rule the administrator has denied or revoked the registration of a PEO or PEO reporting entity, and rescinded its status as a coemployer, then any of the following are prohibited from reapplying as a PEO or PEO reporting entity for a period of two years from the date of denial or revocation of the registration, and rescission of the PEO or PEO reporting entity's status as a coemployer:
+(G) If pursuant to this rule the administrator has denied or revoked the registration of an AEO or a PEO, or a PEO reporting entity, then any of the following are ineligible to reapply as an AEO or a PEO, or a PEO reporting entity for a period of two years from the date of denial or revocation of the registration, and rescission of the PEO or PEO reporting entity's status as a coemployer:

-(1) The former PEO or former PEO reporting entity; or
+(1) The former AEO, the former PEO, or the former PEO reporting entity; or

-(2) Any applicant that is majority owned, or commonly controlled, by the same entity, parent, or controlling person of the former PEO or former PEO reporting entity.
+(2) Any applicant that is majority owned, or commonly controlled, by the same entity, parent, or controlling person of the former AEO, former PEO, or former PEO reporting entity.

-(H) When an employer contacts the bureau to determine whether a particular PEO is registered, if the administrator has denied or revoked that PEO's registration or rescinded its status as a coemployer, and if all administrative appeals are not yet exhausted when the employer inquires, the appropriate bureau personnel shall inform the inquiring employer of the denial, revocation, or rescission and the fact that the PEO has the right to appeal the administrator's decision.
+(H) When an employer contacts the bureau to determine whether a particular AEO or PEO is registered, if the administrator has denied or revoked that AEO's registration or that PEO's registration, and if all administrative appeals are not yet exhausted when the employer inquires, the appropriate bureau personnel will inform the inquiring employer of the denial, revocation, or rescission and the fact that the AEO or the PEO has the right to appeal the administrator's decision.